ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

     Figure 4.
 Scenario 2 of the "mode blur" problem that exist in the previous SOTA model (Image source : Cui et al, 2021 [2]).
 </div>

 In scenario 2, a clear observation here is the overlapping and intersecting trajectories, especially around the intersection.
 These trajectories seem to be "blurred" between the lanes rather than being clearly defined in one lane or another.
-While in the scenario 3, despite the clearer trajectory forecasts than the previous one, we can still observe "mode blur" problems, especially with the trajectories of the vehicle immediately in front of the AV.
+While in the scenario 3, despite the clearer trajectory forecasts than the previous one, we can still observe "mode blur" problems.
 Some predicted trajectories seem to be dispersed across the lane without a distinct path.
 This issue can lead to the Autonomous Vehicle (AV) having to make frequent adjustments to its path.
 This is indeed problematic as the AV might need to execute sudden brakes and make abrupt steering changes.
 This not only results in an uncomfortable ride for the passengers but also raises safety concerns.

 <div class="row mt-4 justify-content-center">
     <div class="col-12 col-md-8 mx-auto mt-4">